MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-introduction.md

 ### Timestamps

-Mentions of timestamps in the Cloud App Security API refer to the Unix timestamp in milliseconds.
+Mentions of timestamps in the Defender for Cloud Apps API refer to the Unix timestamp in milliseconds.
 This timestamp is determined by the number of milliseconds since 1970-01-01 0:00:00.
 You can use the [get-date](/powershell/module/microsoft.powershell.utility/get-date) PowerShell cmdlet to convert dates to timestamps.

 ## Limits